Iceland Writers Retreat Alumni Award

 Who can apply?

-Anyone who is aged 18 or over on April 24, 2024 is eligible to apply for an Iceland Writers Retreat Alumni Award (anyone is welcome to independently register and attend the event without a scholarship).
+Anyone who will be age 18 or over on the start date of the retreat is eligible to apply for a scholarship.
 The winning candidate(s) must demonstrate that they do not have the financial means to attend the conference without this award.* Candidates do not need to be professional writers, but should be serious about the craft and interested in developing their skills and contacts.
-Their writing interests must fit well with the faculty for the 2024 retreat (i.e. literary fiction, non-fiction, memoir).
+Their writing interests must fit well with the faculty for the upcoming retreat (i.e. literary fiction, non-fiction, memoir).

 Family members of the judges and those who have already attended the IWR are not eligible to apply.